Jose Maria Sison: Exile in the Netherlands

+Sison in 2017, meeting with Mick Kelly of the Freedom Road Socialist Organization.

 Since 1987, Sison had based himself in the Netherlands for his European lecture tour.
 While in the Netherlands in September 1988, he was informed that his passport had been revoked and that charges had been filed against him under the Anti-Subversion Law of the Philippines.
 The charges were ultimately dropped, including those that were subsequently filed by Philippine authorities.
 He applied for political asylum in the Netherlands in 1988 after his Philippine passport was cancelled by the Philippine government.
 His application was ultimately denied, however Dutch and European law protected him from deportation to the Philippines.
 Since 1992, he had lived in the Netherlands as a recognized political refugee.

 The CPP has stated for over 20 years that Sison was no longer involved in operational decisions and has served from Europe in an advisory role as chief political consultant of the National Democratic Front in peace negotiations with the Manila government.